ULL-ESIT-DSI-1819/dsi-1819/tema1-introduccion/practicas/p3-t1-c3-http/reto.md

   return "." + decodeURIComponent(path);
 }
 ```
-Now consider the fact that paths passed to the "fs" functions can
+Now consider the fact that paths passed to the `fs` functions can
 be relative—they may contain `../` to go up a directory.
 What happens
 when a client sends requests to URLs like the ones shown here?